-The thriving creative community at Chetham’s involves around 300 students aged 8-18, whose common passion is music.
+The thriving creative community at Chetham’s involves over 300 students aged 8-18, whose common passion is music.
 Entry to the School is based solely on musical ability or potential, never on background or ability to pay, thanks to generous bursaries through the Government’s Music and Dance Scheme.
 This common bond of musical passion makes for a truly inspirational place which transforms the lives of all who are part of it.

 This magic is the result of many different qualities that permeate the fabric of Chetham’s: the warm and welcoming atmosphere, the daily creative buzz, admirable academic standards, Chetham’s history and heritage, our superb teaching and performance spaces, the city of Manchester as a cosmopolitan location, our many different backgrounds and personalities – and of course, the music.

 Chetham’s is the largest specialist Music School in the UK and is the only one based in the north of England.
 The School is also a national and international resource for music education – welcoming teachers, professional players, composers and conductors, community groups, school children and other young musicians, both experienced and novices, to come together and make music.
 Our network of partnerships with professional orchestras and organisations extends across the music industry, and our alumni populate orchestras and ensembles across the world.

-Based in the heart of Manchester, Chetham’s is housed in a state-of-the-art New School Building, with an acoustically designed concert hall opening onsite in 2017 as a new home for student performances and professional concerts.
-The opening of The Stoller Hall in 2017 developed further links between Chetham’s students and the professional musical community, build on the School’s already strong position within Manchester’s cultural sector; students regularly perform alongside leading orchestras including Manchester Camerata and Northern Chamber Orchestra, and with contemporary music and comedy artists.
+Based in the heart of Manchester, Chetham’s is housed in a state-of-the-art New School Building, with an acoustically designed concert hall offering a flawless venue for student performances and professional concerts.
+The Stoller Hall’s dynamic music programme connects Chetham’s students with the professional musical community, building on the School’s already strong position within Manchester’s cultural sector; students regularly perform alongside leading orchestras including Manchester Camerata and Northern Chamber Orchestra, and with contemporary music and comedy artists.